 It was apparent that now was the time to preserve the fundamentals of American life and it became the organization's responsibility to keep alive an interest in the living past from which came the foundations on which our life is built.

 Over the years, LNPHS has worked closely with residents and landowners to preserve and protect the historical fabric of the patent area which encompasses the communities of Pine Plains, Milan, and Northeast.
-Today the focal point of LNPHS is the preservation and restoration of the Revolutionary Graham-Brush House in Pine Plains.
+Today the focal point of LNPHS is the preservation and restoration of the pre-Revolutionary Graham-Brush House in Pine Plains.
 To support this effort and other preservation initiatives, the Society hosts fundraising and awareness events, sells reproductions of historical photographs and documents, encourages the participation of talented volunteers such as carpenters, painters, designers, and writers, and accepts donations.
 If you would like to get involved, please contact President Dyan Wapnick, or one of the other LNPHS Board Members.